 Initial compliance audit

-An initial quality audit report will form part of a corporation's application for recognition as a PEO to the Department of Education and Training.
+An initial quality audit report will form part of a corporation's application for recognition as a PEO to the department.
 Therefore, an initial compliance audit will need to be undertaken prior to the application's lodgement.

 Initial compliance audits are carried out independently of the department.
 The PEO selects an approved auditor.
 Section 84(4) of the